ntwigs/berrserk/README.md

 I'm not a fan of throwing errors - it breaks the flow of the code.
 Throwing somewhere, catching somewhere else - or hope that someone else is catching it.

 However - I am a fan of errors as values.
 Which makes the code a lot easier to read and follow.
-Therefore I always end up writing something similar to Berrserk in each project to handle my errors as values.
+Therefore I always end up writing something similar to `berrserk` in each project to handle my errors as values.

 ## How